General Motors: Forced Uyghur labor

 In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including General Motors, of being connected to forced Uyghur labor in Xinjiang.

 Sale of driver data to insurance companies

 General Motors has come under criticism for collecting highly detailed driver data and selling the personal information to insurance companies without consumers' consent or knowledge.
 Texas Attorney General Ken Paxton sued General Motors on August 13, 2024, alleging that General Motors sold the information to at least two companies, LexisNexis Risk Solutions and Verisk Analytics, who then sold the information to insurance companies.

 Philanthropy

-From 1976 until it was terminated in 2017, philanthropic activity was carried out via the General Motors Foundation, a 501(c)(3) foundation.
+From 1976 until it was terminated in 2017, philanthropic activity was carried out via the General Motors Foundation.

-General Motors has a close relationship with the Nature Conservancy and has fundraised for and donated cash and vehicles to the charity.
+General Motors has fundraised for and donated cash and vehicles to the Nature Conservancy.

 Since 1997, GM has been a source of funding for Safe Kids Worldwide's "Safe Kids Buckle Up" program, an initiative to ensure child automobile safety through education and inspection.